 Keisha Knight Pulliam

-Keshia Knight Pulliam, now 41, was just 6 years old when she was nominated for Outstanding Supporting Actress in a Comedy Series at the 1986 Emmys.
+Keshia Knight Pulliam, now 43, was just six years old when she was nominated for Outstanding Supporting Actress in a Comedy Series at the 1986 Emmys.
 Keisha stole our hearts and made us laugh as the adorable Rudy Huxtable during her time on The Cosby Show.
-At 6 years old, she became the youngest Emmy nominee ever.
+At six years old, she became the youngest Emmy nominee ever.

-Claire Danes, 41, received her very first Emmy nominations at 16 years old for playing Angela Chase in ABC’s My So-Called Life.
+Claire Danes, 43, received her very first Emmy nomination at 16 years old for playing Angela Chase in ABC’s My So-Called Life.
 She was nominated in 1995 for Outstanding Lead Actress in a Drama Series.
 She didn’t win the Emmy, but she did win the Golden Globe in 1995 for Best Performance by an Actress in a Television Series – Drama.

 Melissa Sue Anderson